 - Make your dough; roll it out, and form your crust in a pie plate.

 - Then, stick the whole thing—pie plate and all—in a freezer bag.

-- To Use: Thaw your pie crust in the refrigerator overnight, and proceed with your pie recipe.
-Alternatively, you can use your crust frozen, and simply add a couple of minutes to the normal bake time.
+- To use your pie crust, thaw it in the refrigerator overnight, and proceed with your pie recipe.
+Alternatively, you can use your crust frozen and simply add a couple of minutes to the normal bake time.

 - Keep a couple of pie crusts in the freezer at all times for easy last-minute desserts.